Continuing Education Activity

 There is no absolute contraindication to treatment with epinephrine in anaphylaxis.

 Treatment includes airway, decontamination, epinephrine 1:1000 0.3 to 0.5 mg IM, and a fluid bolus.
 Then start secondary treatments.
-Avoidance of the inciting agents is the key to prevention.
+Avoidance of inciting agents is the key to prevention.

-Patients should always be provided with an epinephrine auto-injector and instructed how to use it.
-Patients should also be given outpatient follow up with an allergist and immunologist to assist in the determination of inciting agent and prevention of future reoccurrences.
+Patients should always be provided with an epinephrine auto-injector and instructed on how to use it.
+Patients should also be given outpatient follow up with an allergist and immunologist to assist in the determination of inciting agents and prevention of future reoccurrences.
 Once the patient is stabilized, short-term desensitization procedures can be undertaken.

 Anaphylaxis is a rapid systemic and unpredictable disorder that is life-threatening.
 The disorder often occurs after exposure to certain antigens which in most cases are insect venom, food, or medications.
 The condition is immune-mediated and rapidly induces symptoms.
 For those who have not encountered anaphylaxis, the diagnosis can be difficult.
 In the United States, the rates of anaphylaxis have doubled over the past 20 years, and at least 1500 people die from the disorder each year.
 The potentially life-threatening nature of the disorder makes it imperative that one be prepared and offer prompt treatment.
 This is one of the few medical disorders during which a health care worker does not have the luxury of time.
 Having epinephrine on hand can be life-saving if one wants to avoid a fatal outcome.
 However, despite considerable evidence that epinephrine is the drug of choice, it is under-used.
-Instead, many healthcare workers use an antihistamine, a drug that does not prevent or relieve all the manifestation of anaphylaxis.
+Instead, many healthcare workers use an antihistamine, a drug that does not prevent or relieve all the manifestations of anaphylaxis.
 In addition, the antihistamine does not even start to work for 1 to 3 hours depending on the route of administration.
 Given these findings, it is imperative that all healthcare workers be educated on anaphylaxis and its treatment.
 Evidence indicates that the following healthcare workers are critical for managing and preventing anaphylaxis.

 Since people may develop anaphylaxis almost anywhere, it is important that all healthcare workers know the signs and symptoms of the disorder and know how to administer epinephrine.